zackmcnulty/Gene_Regulatory_Network_Game/README.md

+This game was made with the help of myself, Kateka Seth, and Yoshi Goto under the supervision of Dr. Sauro of University of Washington - Seattle.
+It was used in a Systems Biology class to help teach students various computational techniques and introduce them to the complexity of gene regulatory networks.
+Good luck!

 # Usage Instructions
 NOTE: Do not rearrange the provided files; they are required to have a specific relative path to each other, so rearranging them will break the code.
 Feel free to place the overall folder wherever you wish however.